 Anyone looking to “share the care” within their care team—especially with nursing team members—but aren’t sure how.
-This new web-based learning series (created by popular request!) will feature pioneers and practitioners of nurse-run hypertension care.
-Facilitated by Kate Colwell, MD, the comprehensive series will cover:
+This web-based learning series features pioneers and practitioners of nurse-run hypertension care.
+Facilitated by Kate Colwell, MD, the comprehensive series covers:

 Part One – The Case for Nurse-Led Care and Options for Implementation

 - Nurse-run hypertension care– having an expanded role for nurses in the care management of patients diagnosed with hypertension–is an effective way to “share the care.”

 - Nurse-run hypertension care supports the quadruple aim: 1.
 Improved population health, 2.
 Reduced care costs, 3.
 Satisfied staff, and 4.
 Satisfied patients.

 - There is no one way of doing nurse-run hypertension care.
 Common models include: standing orders, standard work, co-visits, and standardized RN procedures.
 There are organizations in PHASE doing all of these models as well as pharmacist-run clinics.